wilsonmar/wilsonmar.github.io/_posts/2016-08-10-java-on-apple-mac-osx.md

    * http://hanxue-it.blogspot.com/2014/05/installing-java-8-managing-multiple.html

 <a target="_blank" href="http://gvsmirnov.ru/blog/tech/2014/02/07/building-openjdk-8-on-osx-maverick.html#tldr">
-For OSX, this page recommends using Make to compile from source</a>.
+For macOS, this page recommends using Make to compile from source</a>.

 0. Download source using Mercurial to a new folder "openjdk9":